Find yourself a teacher, make for yourself a friend. – Pirke Avot 1:6

 Greeting the Shabbat Bride Through the Eyes of Her Music

 Led by Cantor Alexandra Fox

 Join Cantor Fox in taking a closer look at our Friday night Kabbalat Shabbat liturgy.
 In 6 sessions, we’ll explore various liturgical elements of our Friday evening liturgy, including the meaning of each and how they fit into our secular lives.
 We’ll delve further into each prayer by means of familiar and new music, some of which will later be introduced in Friday night Shabbat services.
 No Hebrew or music experience is necessary, but attending Friday night Kabbalat Shabbat services will be encouraged!
 Feel free to come to every class, or only as frequently as your schedule allows!

 A Look at the 2018 Election with John Rothmann: Before & After

 Don’t miss guest scholar John Rothmann for this two-session analysis on the election season.
 He’ll offer some last-minute thoughts before the election and debrief the implications of the election results afterwards.

-Dinner will be served at 6pm.
-Reservations required by October 4 & November 1.
-Registration forms to come.
+A FREE dinner will be served at 6pm.
+Reservations required by November 1.